iot-salzburg/gpu-jupyter/README.md

 ![Jupyterlab Overview](https://raw.githubusercontent.com/iot-salzburg/gpu-jupyter/master/extra/jupyterlab-overview.png)

-First of all, thanks to [docker-stacks](https://github.com/jupyter/docker-stacks) for creating and maintaining a robost  Python, R and Julia toolstack for Data Analytics/Science applications.
+First of all, thanks to [docker-stacks](https://github.com/jupyter/docker-stacks) for creating and maintaining a robust Python, R and Julia toolstack for Data Analytics/Science applications.
 This project uses the NVIDIA CUDA image as the base image and installs their toolstack on top of it to enable GPU calculations in the Jupyter notebooks.
 The image of this repository is available on [Dockerhub](https://hub.docker.com/r/cschranz/gpu-jupyter).